-Alexander read music as Organ Scholar at Magdalene College, Cambridge, studying with Anne Page.
-He became a Fellow of the Royal College of Organists at the age of 19, winning first prizes in all categories, including the Limpus Prize.
-He is also a Fellow of Trinity College London and a recipient of the Silver Medal of the Worshipful Company of Musicians.
+Born in York in 1986, Alex read music as Organ Scholar at Magdalene College, Cambridge, studying with Anne Page.
+He became Fellow of the Royal College of Organists at the age of 19, winning first prizes in all categories.
+He is a Fellow of Trinity College London and recipient of the Silver Medal of the Worshipful Company of Musicians.

 Alex is a distinguished recitalist, and has regularly broadcast on BBC Radio and Television.
 He has performed in many of the major churches and cathedrals of the UK.
 York Minster, King’s College, Cambridge, and Westminster Abbey are among the prestigious venues where he has played.

 After graduating, Alex progressed to positions at Guildford Cathedral, St Albans Cathedral and Hexham Abbey.
 While at Hexham he directed the chamber choir Cappella Novocastriensis and founded his own early music ensemble Suspirans.